-To help fulfill the Board's regulatory and consumer protection mission, in 2004, R&S sponsored surveys on consumer knowledge of and attitudes toward prescreened credit card offers, privacy notices, debit card fees, and credit card disclosures.
-Many of these surveys were conducted in response to requests from the Congress.
-The data helped Board staff analyze issues raised by the Fair and Accurate Credit Transaction Act of 2003, the Gramm- Leach-Bliley Act (GLB Act), the Truth in Lending Act, and Regulation Z. In addition, the data contributed to the Board's ongoing research and policy work on the payments industry.
+R&S also sponsors questions periodically in response to requests from Congress and to help fulfill the Federal Reserve Board's regulatory and consumer protection mission.
+In 2004, R&S sponsored surveys on consumer knowledge of and attitudes toward prescreened credit card offers, privacy notices, debit card fees, and credit card disclosures.
+The data helped staff analyze issues raised by the Fair and Accurate Credit Transaction Act of 2003, the Gramm-Leach-Bliley Act (GLB Act), the Truth in Lending Act, and Regulation Z. In addition, the data contributed to the Federal Reserve Board's ongoing research and policy work on the payments industry.
+R&S staff anticipate an ongoing need to sponsor modules in response to Congressional requests.